zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/hp-pavilion-14-chromebook/index.md

 This device uses [coreboot](http://www.coreboot.org/) and [Das U-Boot](http://www.denx.de/wiki/U-Boot) to boot the system.
-You can find the source in the [Chromium OS coreboot git tree](https://chromium.googlesource.com/chromiumos/third_party/coreboot/+/firmware-butterfly-2788.B) and the [Chromium OS u-boot git tree](https://chromium.googlesource.com/chromiumos/third_party/u-boot/+/firmware-butterfly-2788.B) in the `firmware-butterfly-2788.B` branches.
+You can find the source in the [ChromiumOS coreboot git tree](https://chromium.googlesource.com/chromiumos/third_party/coreboot/+/firmware-butterfly-2788.B) and the [ChromiumOS u-boot git tree](https://chromium.googlesource.com/chromiumos/third_party/u-boot/+/firmware-butterfly-2788.B) in the `firmware-butterfly-2788.B` branches.